Fortification: China

-In addition to the Great Wall, a number of Chinese cities also employed the use of defensive walls to defend their cities.
-Notable Chinese city walls include the city walls of Hangzhou, Nanjing, the Old City of Shanghai, Suzhou, Xi'an and the walled villages of Hong Kong.
+In addition to the Great Wall, a number of Chinese cities also constructed defensive walls to defend their cities.
+Notable Chinese city walls include the city walls of Hangzhou, Nanking, the Old City of Shanghai, Suzhou, Xi'an and the walled villages of Hong Kong.
 The famous walls of the Forbidden City in Beijing were established in the early 15th century by the Yongle Emperor.
 The Forbidden City made up the inner portion of the Beijing city fortifications.

+North America

+Frontier forts

+In the United States, there are many examples of historical forts or fortified "stations" - the name depended on the region.
+This was a structure built for defense against primarily Indian attacks in frontier areas.
+While some forts were sometimes used by militias, state and federal military units, their primary purpose was for private or civilian defense.
+Sometimes a stockade would surround the building(s).

+Examples of historic private or civilian fortified houses built include: